A deluge of drones fly over Super Bowl stadium, despite ban

 ATLANTA — The FBI says that security officials are being “inundated” with drones flying around the Atlanta stadium that will host Sunday’s Super Bowl 53.

-That’s despite an ongoing restriction that bans the use of drones in the area of Mercedes-Benz Stadium downtown.
+That’s despite an ongoing restriction that bans any use of drones in the area of Mercedes-Benz Stadium downtown.

 FBI spokesman Kevin Rowson said Friday that officers have confiscated several drones in recent days.
 He says their pilots could face jail time and fines.